-June 4, 2020The National Technology Security Coalition’s 2020 Eastern Region CISO Policy Roundtable brings together senior technology security executives in an exclusive setting to talk about trends in national cybersecurity policy.
+June 4, 2020The National Technology Security Coalition’s 2020 CISO Policy Roundtable brings together senior technology security executives in an exclusive setting to talk about trends in national cybersecurity policy.

 Our opening session will focus on the critical need for federal privacy legislation.
-Joining the discussion will be Jordan Crenshaw, Policy Counsel for the U.S. Chamber of Commerce; Peter Miller, Senior Counsel at Crowell & Moring and the former Chief Privacy Officer at the FTC; Brett DeWitt, Director of Public Policy at Mastercard (invited); and Robert Ball, Chief Privacy Officer at Ionic Security.
+Joining the discussion will be Jordan Crenshaw, Executive Director and Policy Counsel, U.S. Chamber of Commerce’s Technology Engagement Center (C_TEC); Brett DeWitt, Director of Public Policy at Mastercard (invited); Michelle Roback Kraynak, AVP, Counsel at Voya Financial, and Robert Ball, Chief Privacy Officer at Ionic Security.

 With GDPR and CCPA now in effect, multiple states are working toward enacting privacy legislation, which will ultimately lead to an environment where covered entities will be required to comply with a multiplicity of often conflicting state regulations.
 Federal privacy legislation is a priority for the NTSC and this session is designed to educate everyone about the challenges ahead of us as we attempt to motivate our congressional leaders to act in a bipartisan manner and enact a federal privacy standard.

-1:45 p.m.—Federal Privacy Legislation: The Challenge & The Opportunity
+12:10 p.m.—Federal Privacy Legislation: The Challenges & The Opportunity

-3:15 p.m.—CISA Update: Bryan Ware, Assistant Director for Cybersecurity, CISA (invited)
+1:20 p.m.—CISA Update: Bryan Ware, Assistant Director for Cybersecurity, CISA

 If you are a CISO or senior technology security executive interested in attending, please do not hesitate to reach out to Patrick Gaul (firstname.lastname@example.org) for more details.